laskaridis/laskaridis.github.io/about.md

 I am passionate about using technology to transform challenging problems into empowering solutions and crafting exciting ideas into beautiful products.

-For the past few years I am a part of a great team in [mytrip.com](http://www.mytrip.com), with whom I create new experiences for travellers around the world.
+For the past few years I am a part of a great team in e-Travel (the company behind [mytrip.com](http://www.mytrip.com)), with whom I create new experiences for travellers around the world.

 I earned my B.Sc. in computer science from University of Indianapolis.
 I am married and living in Athens, Greece.